- 1 cup seasoned bread crumbs, divided

 - 2 cans (6 ounces each) crabmeat, drained, flaked and cartilage removed

 - 1 tablespoon butter

 - In a large bowl, combine 1/3 cup bread crumbs, green onions, red pepper, egg, mayonnaise, lemon juice, garlic powder and cayenne; fold in crab.

 - Place remaining bread crumbs in a shallow bowl.
 Divide mixture into eight portions; shape into 2-in. balls.
-Gently coat in bread crumbs and shape into a 1/2-in.-thick patty.
+Gently coat in bread crumbs and shape into 1/2-in.-thick patties.

 - In a large nonstick skillet, heat butter over medium-high heat.
 Add crab cakes; cook 3-4 minutes on each side or until golden brown.
 Yield: 4 servings.

 "Made this tonight.
 Used blue crab claws meat.
 Next time will add some Parmesan cheese to the mix.
 A quick 20 min chill in the freezer for the patties really helps with the cooking.
 I did add olive oil to the butter for frying and then finished in the oven.
 Also, the fresher the crab the better it will taste."

 "This is not the Baltimore crab cake that I grew up with.
 No onion and the main ingredient is missing (OLD BAY)"